stolostron/rhacm-docs/manage_cluster/cloud_conn_aks.md

 8. Add your *Azure Service Principal JSON*.

 9. Enter your *Red Hat OpenShift Pull Secret*.
+You can download your pull secret from [Pull secret](https://cloud.redhat.com/openshift/install/pull-secret).

-10. Add your *SSH Private Key* and *SSH Public Key*.
+10. Add your *SSH Private Key* and *SSH Public Key* to use to connect to the cluster.
 See [Generating an SSH private key and adding it to the agent](https://docs.openshift.com/container-platform/4.3/installing/installing_azure/installing-azure-default.html) for more information about how to generate a key.

 11. Click **Create**.
 When you create the cloud connection, it is added to the list of cloud connections.